Common Name: African Spurred Tortoise

-African spurred tortoises inhabit hot arid environments, like desert fringes and dry savannahs, along the southern edge of the Sahara Desert.
+African spurred tortoises inhabit hot arid environments like desert fringes and dry savannahs in the sub-Saharan deserts of Africa.

 Median Life Expectancy:

-African spurred tortoises are the largest of the African mainland tortoises.
+Living in the sub-Saharan deserts of Africa, African spurred tortoises are the third largest tortoise next to the Galapagos and Aldabra tortoise species.
 They have a broad, oval, brown carapace with thick brownish-yellow skin.
 They can be aggressive, especially during breeding season.
 The female will dig a nest and lay 15-30 eggs which she then covers.
 The eggs will incubate for 8 months before hatching.